Loss of taste and smell: Natural with aging?

 - Cigarette smoking

-Loss of taste and smell can have a significant impact on quality of life, often leading to decreased appetite and poor nutrition.
-Sometimes loss of taste and smell contributes to depression.
-Loss of taste and smell also might tempt you to use excess salt or sugar on your food to enhance the taste — which could be a problem if you have high blood pressure or diabetes.
+Loss of taste and smell can have a significant impact on quality of life.
+It often leads to decreased appetite and poor nutrition.
+It can sometimes contribute to depression.
+Loss of taste and smell also might tempt you to use excess salt or sugar on your food to enhance the taste.
+This could be a problem if you have high blood pressure or diabetes.

-If you're experiencing loss of taste and smell, consult your doctor.
-Although you can't reverse age-related loss of taste and smell, some causes of impaired taste and smell are treatable.
-For example, your doctor might adjust your medications if they're contributing to the problem.
+If you're experiencing loss of taste and smell, see your health care provider.
+Some causes of impaired taste and smell are treatable.
+For example, your health care provider might adjust your medications if they're contributing to the problem.
 Many nasal and sinus conditions and dental problems can be treated as well.
 If you smoke, quitting can help restore your sense of smell.

-If necessary, your doctor might recommend consulting an allergist, an ear, nose and throat specialist (otolaryngologist), a neurologist, or other specialist.
+If necessary, your health care provider might recommend consulting an allergist, an ear, nose and throat specialist (otolaryngologist), a neurologist, or other specialist.